alabiibrahim/myportfolio/README.md

 ## About Me

 I help startup teams analyze their data to see what’s working, what’s wasting money and where to grow.
-Data isn't just about numbers but turning the numbers into smart decisions your business will need **RIGHT NOW**.
+Data isn't just about numbers but turning the numbers into smart decisions your business will need **RIGHT NOW**!

 - I helped a technology company (**Excelerate**) saves 18% cost by analyzing their data and identifying an underperfomring Ad Campaign.